 How were mechanical engineers exposed to asbestos?

-Mechanical engineers were present in most industries which used asbestos, such as the chemical, the aerospace and the automotive industries.
+Mechanical engineers were present in most industries that used asbestos, such as the chemical, the aerospace, and the automotive industries.
 Due to the astounding number of asbestos applications, the sources of exposure for mechanical engineers were various, from electrical equipment to automotive components.
 By interacting directly with the mineral, the chances of inhaling or ingesting airborne fibers were considerable.Asbestos Screening

 How were civil engineers exposed to asbestos?